Radiologist burnout: proven strategies to restore balance

 Building interpersonal connections

-Interactions with colleagues and physicians of other specialties, peer support, and coaching may reduce the burnout burden while increasing overall work efficiency.
+Interactions with colleagues and physicians of other specialties, peer support, and coaching may help alleviate the burden of radiologist burnout while increasing overall work efficiency.

 Involving additional personnel

-Hiring assistants and room coordinators to deal with administrative tasks and manage phone calls would allow radiologists to focus on reading.
+Hiring assistants and room coordinators to deal with administrative tasks and manage phone calls would allow radiologists to concentrate on their primary responsibility – reading images.
+This may help reduce stress and contribute to the mitigation of radiologist burnout.

-Creating a more hospitable reading room environment, furnished with ergonomic equipment, where several radiologists can work in the same room, can facilitate the exchange of opinions on cases and help physicians feel less isolated
+Creating a more hospitable reading room environment, furnished with ergonomic equipment, where several radiologists can work in the same room, can facilitate the exchange of opinions on cases.
+This collaborative atmosphere can help radiologists combat the feeling of isolation that contributes to their burnout.

 More flexible compensation structure